Emergency Medical Science

 Paramedics have fulfilled prescribed requirements by a credentialing agency to practice the art and science of out-of-hospital medicine in conjunction with medical direction.
 Through the performance of assessments and providing medical care, their goal is to prevent and reduce mortality and morbidity due to illness and injury.
 Paramedics primarily provide care to emergency patients in an out-of-hospital setting.

-Paramedics are responsible and accountable for medical direction, the public, and their peers.
+Paramedics are responsible and accountable to medical direction, the public, and their peers.
 Paramedics recognize the importance of research and actively participate in the design, development, evaluation, and publication of research.
 Paramedics seek to take part in life-long professional development, peer evaluation and assume an active role in professional and community organizations.

 Employment opportunities include private, hospital-based, and third-party Emergency Medical Services.